 So it is a model based on backcasting, which is a planning method that starts with defining a desirable future and then works backwards to identify policies and programmes that will connect that specified future to the present.

 The outcomes in a theory of change must be coupled with indicators that guide and facilitate measurement.
 The measurement is often of changes in behaviours and perceptions.
 Not on political and socio-economic context and personal circumstances.

 However, any serious explanation of anything in the social world should be suspect if it only uses one theory – e.g. a theory of financial incentives, or peer influences.
 All successful models are assemblies of multiple elements and theories – and they are open to exploration.
-Anyone familiar with systems thinking will be dubious of linear explanations, especially where complex phenomena like disability, emloyment, homelessness, poverty or social isolation are concerned.
+Anyone familiar with systems thinking will be dubious of linear explanations, especially where complex phenomena like disability, employment, homelessness, poverty or social isolation are concerned.

 Participation in the programme was voluntary.
 However, people decided not to engage with the programme, so the invitation letters were reworded, making the statement about the programme’s voluntary basis of participation less prominent, to nudge people into engaging.
 That is unethical, because it bypasses the important condition of fully informed consent.
 Yet later in discussion between job coaches and claimants, the voluntary aspect became important in retaining some participants: